Destiny 2 best PvE weapons for raids, dungeons & Lost Sectors (Season of the Witch)

 Click to enlarge

-Cloudstrike saw a huge boost last season with the changes in Season of the Deep.
+Cloudstrike saw a huge boost last year with the changes made in Season of the Deep.
 First of all, sniper rifles across the board have seen buffs, and Cloudstrike has had increases to its DPS and ammo capacity.

-The season has changed, but Cloudstrike is still and has always been incredible; a weapon that calls down lightning with the power to take down even super-powered Guardians with a single, well-placed shot.
-Cloudstrike has always been fun to use and continues to be a great option in Season of the Witch.
+The seasons have changed, but Cloudstrike is still and has always been incredible; a weapon that calls down lightning with the power to take down even super-powered Guardians with a single, well-placed shot.
+Cloudstrike requires serious skills and precision to be fully effective, but when it works there is nothing better.

 BxR Battler